 During the incident logging phase, it is essential to classify and prioritize incidents.
 This classification helps assign the incident to the appropriate IT team members and ensuring timely resolution.

-Incident priority is determined by several factors, including the urgency of the situation, the number of users affected, the potential impact on business operations, and involvement of key stakeholders.
+Incident priority is determined by several factors, including the urgency of the situation, the number of users affected, the potential impact on business operations, and the involvement of key stakeholders.

-Efficient logging and tracking of incidents is essential for IT professionals to prevent overlooking important details.
 Failure to properly log incidents can result in a small issue escalating quickly, causing harm to a business, its customers, and its employees.
 Therefore, receiving incident alerts and prioritizing critical incidents is of utmost importance.
 Incorporating an internal ticketing system helps organize and streamline the process of logging and categorizing incidents, ensuring no critical detail is overlooked.

 3. Categorizing and Prioritizing Incidents